6 Signs of Affective Deprivation in Children

 A lack of affection causes children to constantly feel lonely or abandoned.
 It also weakens the communication between parents and children and can have repercussions for their level of self-esteem.

-To discover if your child needs you to show more affection, you should be aware of the following problems.
-They:
+To discover if your child needs you to show more affection, you should be aware of the following problems as described in the Chilean journal of neuro-psychiatry:

-- Are a “troubled child” and have problems when interacting with other people.
+- They’re a “troubled child” and have problems when interacting with other people.

-- Are always on the defensive and alert to what is happening around them.
+- The child is always on the defensive and alert to what is happening around them.

-- Have a weak immune system due to high stress levels.
+- Their immune system is weak due to high stress levels.

 From the emotional deprivation in children, the need to receive attention arises.
 To be the center of attention, children tend to disobey their parents’ orders and to present inappropriate behavior, such as tantrums, and crying in public places.